isomerpages/moe-bartleysec/latest-announcements/announcement/_posts/2024-12-16-post-2025 Sec 1 Posting.md

 contact the school at <strong>6288 9013</strong> from <strong>Wednesday, 18 December</strong>&nbsp;<strong> 2024, 10 a.m. to Thursday, 19 December 2024, 5pm.</strong>
 </p>
 <p>8.3.&nbsp;&nbsp;&nbsp; For medical reasons, please contact the posted
 secondary school directly.
-The deadline to seek transfer of school due medical reason is Thursday, 19 December, 12 noon.</p>
+The deadline to seek transfer of school based on medical reason is Thursday, 19 December, 12 noon.</p>
 <p>&nbsp;<strong>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Q&amp;A</strong>
 </p>
 <p>Parent/Guardian may submit your questions by clicking <a href="https://go.gov.sg/enquiry2024" rel="noopener nofollow" target="_blank">here.</a> We